Attract more birds with water that moves

 Mister

 This does just what its name says.
-If you can position it so your birdbath will catch falling droplets and nearby foliage also gets wet, well, the birds will be very happy campers, er, bathers that is!
-Some will bathe in the drips and ripples in the birdbath, some will bathe in the mist and others will bathe in the wet leaves.
+If you can position it so your birdbath will catch falling droplets and nearby foliage also gets wet, the birds will be very happy, indeed!
+Some will soak in the drips and ripples in the birdbath water, some will bathe in the mist, and others will “wash” themselves in wet leaves.

 Image of the Super Easy Water Mister product.